Workin’ it in Ensenada Mexico #selfietrip

 *Disclaimer: This was a #selfietrip.
 Sometimes when photographers go out into the real world to have real experiences, they leave their fancy cameras and lenses at home to enjoy the little moments as they happen.
 This was one of those trips.
 Feel free to excuse yourself now if you can’t handle looking at two people, madly in love, taking face-photos together.

-Our trip to Ensenada, Mexico was many things – first time taking a cruise, first time in Mexico, first time zip lining, first time on a company cruise with my whole staff from work.
+Our weekend trip to Ensenada, Mexico was many things – first time taking a cruise, first time in Mexico, first time zip lining, first time on a company cruise with my whole staff from work.

-That’s right, this all-inclusive cruise from Long Beach, California to Ensenada was paid for by my (previous) job.
+That’s right, this all-inclusive 3-day cruise from Long Beach, California to Ensenada was paid for by my (previous) job.
 Sweet, right?
 With the exception of a brief team meeting one afternoon, this trip was about chilling with our spouses, ordering every item on the fancy dining room menu, and drinking authentic piña coladas until Mexico ran out of pineapples.

 Bartering for trinkets at Plaza Pueblo Antiguo.